Performs Baumgartner-Wei<U+00DF>-Schindler many-to-one comparison test.

 a vector or factor object giving the group for the

-corresponding elements of "x"
+corresponding elements of "x".

-Ignored with a warning if "x"
+Ignored with a warning if "x" is a list.

 the alternative hypothesis.
-Defaults to two.sided
+Defaults to two.sided.

 a character string specifying the test statistic to use.
-Defaults to BWS
+Defaults to BWS.

-method for adjusting p values (see p.adjust
+method for adjusting p values (see p.adjust).

-a formula of the form response ~ group
+a formula of the form response ~ group where

-gives the data values and group
+response gives the data values and group a vector or

 factor of the corresponding groups.